Understanding Boil Water Advisories and Boil Water Orders

-A boil water order is issued if contamination has been confirmed in the drinking water system.
-Under a boil water order, it is essential and necessary that customers follow the guidelines outlined in the bullet points above.
+A Boil Water Order is issued if contamination has been confirmed in the drinking water system.
+Under a Boil Water Order, it is essential and necessary that customers follow the guidelines in the bullet points above.

 Do Not Use Order

-A do not use order is only issued in a chemical contamination event, in which case boiling water would be ineffective at removing the contaminant.
-If such a warning would occur, customers would be told not to use tap water for any purpose.
+A Do Not Use Order is only issued in a chemical contamination event, in which case boiling water would be ineffective at removing the contaminant.
+If a Do Not Use Order is issued, customers would be warned not to use tap water for any purpose.

-KC Water issues a cancellation notice once tests on the water confirm that it meets requirements for public drinking water and is safe to drink without boiling.
-At such a point, customers no longer need to boil water prior to drinking or cooking.
+KC Water issues a Cancellation Notice once tests confirm that water in the distribution system meets requirements for public drinking water and is safe to drink.
+When a Cancellation Notice is issued, customers no longer need to boil water prior to drinking or cooking.

 More information about the safety and quality of drinking water can be found at www.kcwater.us/education/water-quality.